- Contact Us

 - Flaring instead of venting where gas could not be captured into a pipeline system

-- Installation of emission control devices at storage tank facilities.
-Vapor recovery units capture Volatile Organic Compound (VOC) emissions in the tank’s head space that are generated from producing oil into a storage tank.
-These VOC’s contain merchantable components which are then routed to a natural gas sales line at the facility.
+- Vapor recovery units on storage tank facilities capture VOC emissions in the tank’s head space that are generated from producing oil into a storage tank.
+These VOCs contain merchantable components which are then routed to a natural gas sales line at the facility.
 Utilizing the latest thief hatch and pressure regulation technology on oil and water storage tanks also minimizes emissions from storage tanks.

-- Use of Lease Automatic Custody Transfer (LACT) units.
-LACT units allow for oil sales directly into a pipeline rather than allowing truck loading emissions.
-Off-gas comes from displacing and flashing gas into an oil transport trailer during custody transfer operations.
-An additional benefit is that this reduces diesel emissions from truck traffic on our locations.
+- Use of Lease Automatic Custody Transfer (LACT) units allows for oil sales directly into a pipeline, thereby avoiding truck-loading emissions.
+Additional benefits are reduced diesel emissions and nuisance dust emissions from truck traffic on our locations.

-- Flaring instead of venting.
-Energen has installed “emergency flares” at locations that allow for flaring of gas instead of venting.
+- Energen has installed “emergency flares” at locations that allow for flaring of gas instead of venting.
 Operational flaring occurs periodically at facilities during upset and maintenance activities or in certain emergency situations.
 Flaring in lieu of venting allows for safer operations and reduced overall emissions due to the combustion of the associated gas volume.

 Energen’s top three GHG emission sources are combustion, flare stacks, and atmospheric tanks.